rome/tools/packages/@romejs/compiler/lint/rules/jsx-a11y/noRedundantRoles.test.md

  unknown:1:8 lint/jsx-a11y/noRedundantRoles FIXABLE ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ Using the role attribute button and the HTML element button is redundant, using the HTML element
+  ✖ Using the role attribute button on the button element is redundant.
-    is enough.

     <button role='button'></button>
             ^^^^^^^^^^^^^